Parasgupta44/py_holiday_calendar/README.rst

 Usage
 ^^^^^^^^^^^^^
-Just run the following snippet in your python env ans start using the package.
+Just run the following snippet in your python env and start using the package.

 .. code-block:: python